AspectOfJerry/pytorch-det/README.md

 |--------|---------|
 | Python | 3.9     |

+## Running the code

+To start training the model, run the `main.py` file (`python main.py`).

+- Configure the training in the file under `Training parameters`

+To test the model, run the `inference.py` file (`python inference.py`).

+- Configure the inference in the file (specify the path to the image you want to test)

 ### Dataset structure

 The dataset should be structured as follows:

 ```
 dataset
-├── empty (empty directory to be filled with rejected images with no annotations)
+├── empty (empty directory to be filled with rejected images with no annotations, should not happen)
 ├── annotations
 │   ├── test
 │   └── train